Clinics and Services

 - Chronic obstructive pulmonary disease – a cough with phlegm every day

 Health benefits begin the minute you stop smoking.
 We actively encourage and support patients in their efforts to ‘quit the habit’ and can offer advice to help.
-If you would like to quit smoking please ask our reception staff for details of the local NHS support services available.
+If you would like to quit smoking please ask our Healthcare Co-ordinators for details of the local NHS support services available. you can contact SmokeFreeLife directly on 01823356222 or follow this link www.healthysomerset.co.uk/smokefree/

 Our doctors and nurses offer appointments in confidence to discuss any health issue, such as: